paraspell/xcm-router/README.md

 Instead of `0x84fc49ce30071ea611731838cc7736113c1ec68fbc47119be8a0805066df9b2b`

-## List of DEX chains, assets and Parachains supported by XCM Router
+## List of DEX chains, assets, and Parachains supported by XCM Router

 | DEX | Can send to/receive from | Supported assets | Notes |
 | ------------- | ------------- | ------------- |------------- |